Aston Villa players celebrate after winning the Europa League.

-On Tuesday, Arsenal reached their first Champions League final in 20 years.
-Amazon Prime Video would have loved showing a British team making the final, especially as it came on the back of that PSG vs Bayern Munich first leg last week.
-Tuesday’s moment was though blemished for goalscorer Bukayo Saka.
+Arsenal reached their first Champions League final in 20 years a fortnight ago.
+Amazon Prime Video would have loved showing a British team making the final, especially as it came on the back of that PSG vs Bayern Munich first leg the week before.

+The moment was though blemished for goalscorer Bukayo Saka.
 The England forward had a microphone shoved in his face shortly after full-time, just as the celebrations were getting into full swing.
 Saka informed the interviewer his enjoyment was being ruined.
 He was polite, but very clearly tried to get away as soon as possible.

 This all goes on top of new in-game/half-time interviews.
 Those are, frankly, a disgrace.